ibm-cloud-docs/cis/about-rule-sets.md

 ## Entrypoint ruleset
 {: #entry-point-ruleset}

 Entrypoint rulesets are abstracted away when you use the {{site.data.keyword.cis_short_notm}} UI.
-They are required to deploy and override rulesets when using the API, CLI, SDK, or Terraform.
+They are required to deploy and override rulesets when you use the API, CLI, SDK, or Terraform.
 {: note}

 An entrypoint ruleset contains a list of ordered rules that run in a phase at the instance or zone level.
-This ruleset is an entrypoint for all rules that are executed in a phase.
+This ruleset is an entrypoint for all rules that run in a phase.
 Some of these rules might run other rulesets.

 Each phase has, at most, one entrypoint ruleset at the instance level and at the zone level.